Alan Costello

 Alan Costello is a Gaelic footballer from County Mayo.
-He has played for the Mayo county team and, currently, for the Sligo county team.
-He was part of the Mayo team that made it to the 2004 All-Ireland Final but lost out to Kerry.
+He has played for the Mayo county team and is currently a member of the Sligo county team.
+He was part of the Mayo team that made it to the 2004 All-Ireland Final but lost to Kerry.
 He joined up with the Sligo county team after moving to the county.
-Since then he has won consecutive National League titles: Div 4 in 2009 and Div 3 in 2010.
+Since then, he has won consecutive National League titles: Div 4 in 2009 and Div 3 in 2010.
 Receiving a GPA All Star nomination in 2010.
 He also played for the IT Sligo college team and won Sigerson Cup medals with it in 2004 and 2005.
-In 2022 Alan was announced as the new Wicklow Gaa senior football manager.